-- 8.1.1 Adequate primary power supply shall be available at aerodromes for the safe functioning of air navigation facilities. - 8.1.2 The design and provision of electrical power systems for aerodrome visual and radio navigation aids shall be such that an equipment failure will not leave the pilot with inadequate visual and non-visual guidance or misleading information.
+- 8.1.1 Adequate primary power supply shall be available at aerodromes for the safe functioning of air navigation facilities.
+Two independent incoming power sources are desirable for major aerodromes, instead of a single primary power source.
+They shall come from widely separated sections of the electricity network beyond the aerodrome with each supplying separate circuits that would provide integrity of facilities if one failed preferably, these sources will have separate feeders from separate substations and will also be from different generators.
+Other supply arrangements may be used depending on the security, reliability, statistics, or economics applicable to a particular situation. - 8.1.2 The design and provision of electrical power systems for aerodrome visual and radio navigation aids shall be such that an equipment failure will not leave the pilot with inadequate visual and non-visual guidance or misleading information.